Overview of Kubernetes

 August 27th, 2019 - Complete update of this course using the latest Kubernetes version and topics

 Sometimes you need to perform some tasks or check some prerequisites before a main application container starts.
-Some examples include waiting for a service to be created, downloading files the application depends on, or dynamically deciding which port the application should use.
-The code that performs those tasks could be crammed into the main application image but it is better to keep a clean separation between the main application and supporting functionality to keep the smallest footprint you can for the images.
+Some the examples include waiting for a service to be created, downloading files, or dynamically deciding which port the application is going to use.
+The code that performs those tasks could be crammed into the main application, but it is better to keep a clean separation between the main application and supporting functionality to keep the smallest footprint you can for the images.
 However, the tasks are closely linked to the main application and are required to run before the main application starts.
-Kubernetes provides init containers as a way to run these tasks that are required to complete before the main container starts.